Maximizing Mental Agility

-Maximizing Mental Agility is a one-day course, developed by Psychology Professor and HDO Director Dr. Art Markman.
-The course focuses on six areas of thinking that provide easy-to-learn strategies rooted in Cognitive Science that will help people to be more productive, efficient, creative, motivated, and satisfied in their working lives, and beyond.
+Maximizing Mental Agility is a one-day course developed by Psychology Professor and HDO’s Founding Director Dr. Art Markman.
+The course focuses on six areas of thinking that provide easy-to-learn strategies rooted in cognitive science that will help people to be more productive, efficient, creative, motivated, and satisfied in their working lives, and beyond.

 The course highlights six facets of human thought that are simultaneously hidden and obvious.
 Most of us are unaware that these factors control the way that we think, and yet, when we are told about them, we recognize situations where they have affected our thinking.
 By making these characteristics explicit, we give people more insight into the strengths and weaknesses of their own thinking.
 We then provide specific techniques based on these insights that they can use to be more effective in the workplace and beyond.

-These techniques are presented in a fast-paced, interactive format, that combines presented material with situational team-based learning modules, designed to transition the concepts into the students everyday thinking.
-The six strategies are:
+These techniques are presented in a fast-paced, interactive format, that combines presented material with situational team-based learning modules designed to transition the concepts into the students’ everyday thinking.

 - The Role of 3: Our thought and memory capacity is organized around 3 items at a time.
 How we can use this to our advantage

 - Autopilot and Creativity: How the mind tries NOT to think as much as possible, and how we can turn this knowledge to our advantage.